hn05012/stellic-assignment/README.md

 Submission
 ----------
 You should upload your code to a Github/Bitbucket repository and share it with us.
-Your repository should have a README.md that explains how to run the code and if youâ€™ve done anything extra.
+Your repository should have a README.md that explains how to run the code and if you’ve done anything extra.